PeterBengtson/control-tower-log-aggregator/README.md

 all component files have been aggregated.
 This is possible because multipart uploads, whilst requiring that all files but the last are 5 MB or greater, allow the last file to be any size.
-As the aggregation is done in place in a dedicated scratch pad bucket, the process is fast even though an upload is done for each component log file.
+As the aggregation is done in place in a dedicated scratch pad bucket, the process is fast even though a multipart upload is done for each component log file.
 S3 is a high-capacity storage engine that really can take a pounding - it's designed for this sort of thing.